sawibrah/hello-world/README.md

 # hello-world
 my first repository
-I am Ibrahim SAWADOGO an loveR and Python.
+I am Ibrahim SAWADOGO an R loveR and Python.
-My dream is to become a great data scientist know all over world
+My dream is to become a great data scientist known all over world